jamesgurung/timetable-calendar-generator/README.md

 #### google-key.json

-If you are using the `--google` flag to directly upload timetables to Google Calendar, your domain administrator will need to create a free service account key:
+If you are using the `--google` flag to directly sync timetables to Google Calendar, your domain administrator will need to create a free service account key:

 1. [Create a new project](https://console.cloud.google.com/projectcreate) on the Google Cloud Platform console.
 1. [Enable the Google Calendar API.](https://console.cloud.google.com/apis/library/calendar-json.googleapis.com) Depending on the size of your school, you may also need to apply for a raised quota.
 The tool may use up to 1000 API requests per user when it is first run.